Access Kubernetes resources from the Azure portal

 kubectl command-line tool, streamlining the experience for viewing and editing your Kubernetes resources.
 The resource viewer currently includes multiple resource types, such as deployments, pods, and replica sets.

-The Kubernetes resource view from the Azure portal replaces the AKS dashboard add-on, which is deprecated.
+The Kubernetes resource view from the Azure portal replaces the deprecated AKS dashboard add-on.

 To view Kubernetes resources in the Azure portal, you need an AKS cluster.
-Any cluster is supported, but if using Azure Active Directory (Azure AD) integration, your cluster must use AKS-managed Azure AD integration.
-If your cluster uses legacy Azure AD, you can upgrade your cluster in the portal or with the Azure CLI.
+Any cluster is supported, but if you're using Microsoft Entra integration, your cluster must use AKS-managed Microsoft Entra integration.
+If your cluster uses legacy Microsoft Entra ID, you can upgrade your cluster in the portal or with the Azure CLI.
 You can also use the Azure portal to create a new AKS cluster.

 View Kubernetes resources